 CONNECTICUT

-Home Inspectors are regulated by the Department of Consumer Protection, with renewal required every 2 years.
-40 hours of pre-licensing is required, as well as 20 hours of CE.
-They list their approved home inspection schools and pre-licensing courses available.
+Home inspectors are regulated by the Department of Consumer Protection, with renewal required every two years.
+Forty hours of pre-licensing is required, as well as 20 hours of CE.
+The department provides a list of its approved home inspection schools and pre-licensing courses.

 To be eligible for a home inspector license, an applicant must:

-1) Have successfully completed high school or its equivalent;
+• Have completed high school or its equivalent.

-3) Have passed an oral, written, or electronic competency examination administered by the department; and
+• Have passed an oral, written, or electronic competency examination administered by the department.

 To be eligible for a permit as a home inspector intern, an applicant must:

-1) Have successfully completed high school or its equivalent
+• Have completed high school or its equivalent.

-2) Have enrolled in and completed a board-approved training program
+• Have enrolled in and completed a board-approved training program.

-3) Have an identified supervisor who is licensed as a home inspector, is in good standing, and has agreed to perform the supervisory functions required
+• Have an identified supervisor who is licensed as a home inspector, is in good standing, and has agreed to perform the supervisory functions required.

 The application can be found here.